Inventory Management Techniques

 ABC analysis is a very common inventory management technique that helps to identify your most valuable inventory.

-This means retailers can prioritise inventory better.
+This means retailers can prioritize inventory better.
 Allowing them to place greater focus on the particular items and products that bring in the most revenue.

 The whole process is about sorting inventory into three buckets:

-It might not make sense to prioritise like this at first.
-Surely all inventory is important – otherwise you wouldn’t have it, right?
+It might not make sense to prioritize like this at first.
+Surely all inventory is important - otherwise you wouldn’t have it, right?

 But in reality, some products will sell much better than others.
 And these are the ones to focus on most to ensure they are readily available and never stock-out.